-Trump after Cohen raid: 'Attorney-client privilege is dead!'
+Trump rages over Cohen raid on Twitter

-Washington (CNN)President Donald Trump declared Tuesday morning that "attorney-client privilege is dead" the day after the FBI raided the office of Michael Cohen, Trump's personal lawyer and confidant.
+Washington (CNN)President Donald Trump declared Tuesday morning that "attorney-client privilege is dead" the day after the FBI raided the office and hotel room of Michael Cohen, Trump's personal lawyer and confidant.

 Trump also tweeted "A TOTAL WITCH HUNT!!!," apparently referencing special counsel Robert Mueller's Russia investigation.